Review was updated on 29 September, 2020

 Probably the best known of the free streaming services actually predated Netflix in Australia – Sony Crackle.
 Its mission was simple – to offer content from the vast Sony entertainment catalogue to stream for free, supported by regular unskippable ad breaks.
 But Sony Crackle in Australia had a big problem – an extreme lack of content.
 Aside from regular episodes of endless soap opera Days of Our Lives, Crackle had little else aside from a handful of ancient Sony Pictures movies.
 It was quietly shut down in Australia in early 2019.
 It looked like free streaming was no match for the big, paid services.

 Someone clearly forgot to tell the Crackle story to the team behind Tubi.
 Active in the USA since 2014, it’s grown there to become the largest independent video streaming service in the country – and that’s in a nation with lots of streaming options.

-Let’s get straight to the catch: while Tubi has agreements with MGM, Lionsgate, Paramount and Starz, you won’t be seeing much of their content on the Australian version of Tubi.
-That’s because the rights to those studios have already been snatched up by Stan and others, so while Tubi’s catalogue is technically global, there’s a lot that you won’t see when you load up the app here in Australia.
-In the US, there’s a range of both A-list and more obscure titles – Dances With Wolves and The Terminator sharing space with Charlotte’s Web and Rango.
-They’ve even got all 8 seasons of McLeod’s Daughters… and the original 1995 telemovie (which not even Nine-owned Stan has access to!)
-But in Australia, the better-known films and TV shows are largely absent – and you’d think that’s a bad thing.
-However, what lies within is a rabbit-hole of fascinating and often very obscure content – independent movies, wildly ambitious sci-fi movies, weird pseudo-sequels (Titanic 2!) and a whole bunch of low-budget disaster movies with titles designed to make you think you’re watching a similarly-named blockbuster (San Andreas Quake, or 2012: Doomsday).
-This is the motherlode of cheesy TV, and a lot of people are going to be hugely entertained by it.
+Let’s get straight to the catch: while Tubi has agreements with MGM, Lionsgate, Paramount and Starz for certain content in North America, you won’t be seeing much of their stuff on the Australian version of Tubi.
+That’s because the rights to those studios have already been snatched up by other streaming services, most notably Stan.
+So while Tubi’s catalogue is technically global, there’s a lot that you won’t see when you load up the app here in Australia.
+In the US, there’s a range of both A-list and more obscure titles – Dances With Wolves and The Hunger Games sharing space with Adaptation and Hacksaw Ridge.
+They’ve even got all 8 seasons of McLeod’s Daughters… and the original 1995 telemovie the famous series was based on (which not even Nine-owned Stan has access to!)
+For a free service, it’s delivering the sort of quality mix you’d see on Prime Video, only with Tubi it’s supported by unskippable ad breaks.

 In the meantime, it’s a grab-bag of content that’s fun to have access to for those moments when you just feel like watching the unexpected.